iPad User Guide

 What is OCR?

 Optical Character Recognition (OCR) is a technology that helps computers recognise printed text characters and handwritten ones.
-It allows you to do the following:
+It recognises and interacts with the text in photos and scanned documents (live text), searches through scanned documents, converts handwriting to text, or searches through handwritten notes.

 PDFs